jorreh/find-my-doppelganger/readme.md

 ## About this script

-This face api is a script written in nodejs for the Crosscast Thispersondoesnotexist project.
-It uses the face-api node library in combination with tensorflow to find a matching face in a database of images.
+This project is written in nodejs.
+It uses the [face-api](https://github.com/vladmandic/face-api) node library in combination with tensorflow to find a matching face in a database of images.

 ## The two scripts